Introduction

 Are there any limits?

 Yes.
-The maximum supported file size for audio is 100 MB or 60 minutes per recording.
+The maximum supported file size for audio is currently 200 MB or 120 minutes per recording.

 Why is the “Summary” button disabled?